nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 15.md

 Mhmm.
 Yep.
 Not necessarily.
 I mean But do undead creatures do?
 They're undead.

 It's not undead creatures.
 We're gonna turn these wild boars off to our side over here into undead wild boars and and that's really bad.
 Yeah.
-Oh, Samir, you're up.
+Oh, Simear, you're up.
 Oh, it's my dream.

 Sorry.
 Well, you.
 We will we will target that individual.
 We will do a this.
 I need to I think I need to where are you?